Winter/Spring Hours in Effect

-McFarland State Historic Park has re-opened as a park and Visitor Center, and is operated by the Florence Main Street Program and the Town of Florence .
-The park is open Monday through Saturday from 9 am - 5 pm; and is closed on Sunday.
+McFarland State Historic Park is open on winter hours of 9 am to 5 pm, Monday through Saturday; park is closed on Sunday.
+The Park and Visitor Center and is operated by the Florence Chamber of Commerce .
 The Visitor Center offers free information on local and regional attractions and is developing exhibits for the park.
-Read Press Release about re-opening or See Photo Gallery.

 Introductory Park Video

 On Feb.
 12, 2011, McFarland State Historic Park re-opening as the Town of Florence Visitor Center.
 See Photos.

 The history of the park's building provides visitors with a look into the past.
 The building represents a transition between Sonoran and Anglo-American architecture with its wood-shingled pitched roof surmounting traditional adobe brick walls.
 Like most buildings in Territorial Arizona, the original 1878 structure was constructed by hand using native materials.
 Soil from the area was used to make adobe bricks which were laid on a trench foundation filled with river rocks.
 All lumber for the floors and roof was hauled by wagon from northern Arizona.